vsergeev/rigexpert-tool/README.md

-# RigExpert Antenna Analyzer Scripts
+# RigExpert Antenna Analyzer Tools

-This is a simple set of Python scripts to dump impedance sweeps from a [RigExpert](http://www.rigexpert.com/) antenna analyzer, plot sweeps, and convert sweeps from impedance to VSWR.
+This is a simple set of Python tools to dump impedance sweeps from a [RigExpert](http://www.rigexpert.com/) antenna analyzer, plot sweeps, and convert sweeps from impedance to VSWR.
 The sweeps are stored in CSV.